Canada Job Market 2026: Debt Risk and Household Pressure

 Bottom Line

-The softening lands on households carrying $1.77 of debt for every dollar earned, renewing mortgages at 26% higher payments, and operating with zero financial cushion.
-A labour market that would have been manageable in 2019 is breaking households in 2026 because the debt load underneath is fundamentally different.
+The softening lands on households carrying roughly $1.75 of debt for every dollar earned, with many renewers still facing higher mortgage payments and thin emergency buffers.
+A labour market that might have been manageable in 2019 is much harder to absorb in 2026 because the debt load underneath is higher.

 If your income has dropped or is at risk, the question is not whether you can tough it out.
 The question is whether the math works.
 Run the numbers.
 If it does not work, 140,457 Canadians found a path last year.
 The tools exist.
 The consultation is free.
 The only cost is delay.